Article at a Glance:

 Dangers of Mixing Methadone and Alcohol

-- Combining methadone and alcohol, both of which are nervous system depressants, can lead to breathing problems, a weak heart rate, coma and even death.
+Methadone and alcohol are both central nervous system depressants, so combining them can amplify the effects of each.
+Taking methadone and alcohol together also increases one’s risk of overdose, which can lead to breathing problems, a weak heart rate, coma and death.

 Treatment for Methadone and Alcohol

-If you or someone you care about is struggling with methadone and alcohol misuse, either as individual or combined substances, treatment should be sought as soon as possible.
-Many of the side effects of methadone and alcohol abuse are completely treatable and reversible, so now is the time to seek professional help.
-The Recovery Village offers various individualized treatment programs that address a variety of substance abuse cases, including those related to methadone and alcohol abuse.
+If you or someone you care about is struggling with methadone and alcohol misuse, either on their own or combined, treatment should be sought as soon as possible.
+Many of the side effects of methadone and alcohol abuse are entirely treatable and reversible, so now is the time to seek professional help.
+The Recovery Village offers various individualized treatment programs that address various substance abuse cases, including those related to methadone and alcohol abuse.
 Call today to speak with one of our trained professionals.